 Hi!
 My name is Tim Totten.
 Thanks for dropping by my little corner of cyberspace.
 The resources you find here represent many of my personal interests, with a strong emphasis on amateur radio (N4GN is my U.S. amateur radio call sign, in case you were wondering about the strange title for this web page).

 My primary ham radio interests are DXing (see my DX totals below) and contesting on the HF bands, particularly on CW.
 I'm also active in other areas such as 6 meters and the other VHF/UHF/microwave bands up to 24 GHz, and I've recently gotten into RTTY.
 I am a Life Member of the American Radio Relay League (ARRL), a founding member of the Kentucky Contest Group (KCG), and a member of the Amateur Radio Transmitting Society (ARTS).
-I also serve on the Board of Directors of the Northern California DX Foundation (NCDXF).
+I have also served on the Board of Directors of, and am currently an Advisor to the Northern California DX Foundation (NCDXF).
 If you're a DXer, please consider supporting the NCDXF!

 I received my first amateur license in 1976, at the age of 10 (WN4UYU, which later became WA4UYU).
 I soon upgraded to a General class license.
 Eventually, in 1985, I upgraded to Advanced, changed my call to KJ4VH, then quickly upgraded to Extra.
 I needed those Extra class privileges once I was bitten by the DX bug!